Matteo Broso

 I am also a Research Fellow at the Polytechnic University of Turin (Department of Management)

-My research interests are in the fields of Industrial Organization, Political Economy, and Labor Economics
+My main research interests are in the fields of Political Economy and Industrial Organization

 matteo.broso@gmail.com